resistics/resistics/docs/source/advanced/pre-process.rst

 Interpolation to second
 ~~~~~~~~~~~~~~~~~~~~~~~

 Resistics assumes that data is sampled on the second.
-For more information on this, please see :doc:`Time series formats <../formats/timeseries>` and :doc:`Interpolation to second <../formats/timeseries/interpolation-to-second>`
+For more information on this, please see :doc:`Time series formats <../formats/timeseries>` and :doc:`Interpolation to second <../formats/timeseries/interpolation-to-second>`.

+Interpolating to the second can be done in the project environment.
+An example follows:

 Gap filling
 ~~~~~~~~~~~
+In some situations, it is beneficial to stitch together two separate datasets to perform

 Calibration
 ~~~~~~~~~~~